Skip to content Skip to Programs Navigation

 Puerto Rico

 Naturally gorgeous, Puerto Rico has a complex political and economic relationship with the United States.
-As a U.S. territory, many of its laws are the same as those on the mainland United States; however, the Puerto Rican tax code is unique, and its citizens can neither vote in presidential elections nor be represented in the U.S. Congress.
-Currently, non-Puerto Rican investors flock to the territory for its high-value tax breaks and stunning terrain while Puerto Rican citizens and organizations build back from Hurricane Maria’s devastation during a decade marked by political protest, forced austerity, budget cuts, and declining infrastructure.
+As a U.S. territory, many of its laws are the same as those of the mainland United States; however, the Puerto Rican tax code is unique, and its citizens can neither vote in presidential elections nor be represented in the U.S. Congress.
+Currently, non-Puerto Rican investors flock to the territory for its high-value tax breaks and stunning terrain while Puerto Rican citizens and organizations build back from Hurricane Maria’s devastation during decades marked by political protest, forced austerity, budget cuts, and declining infrastructure.

 For students who believe in the power of individuals and organizations to create real change, this class offers both a space for collective learning and a toolset for value-driven action.